lorenzo-polaris/ChatGPT-Web-API/README.md

 ### Error Handling
 The current code does not include comprehensive error handling mechanisms.
 It's important to implement appropriate error handling to gracefully handle any potential errors or exceptions that may occur during the interaction with ChatGPT.
 Enhancing the code with robust error handling will help improve the reliability and stability of the API.

-Please note that these limitations are provided as a starting point, and it's recommended to review and address them based on your specific needs and use case.

 ## Contributing

 Contributions to the BrowserChatGPT-API project are welcome.
 If you encounter any issues, have suggestions, or want to contribute improvements, please feel free to open an issue or submit a pull request on the project's GitHub repository.